What are SerDes cameras? Where are they used in embedded vision?

 GMSL2 (the most widely adopted of the three generations as of today) has been positioned as an interface for the automotive sector.
 However, as in the case of FPD Link III, GMSL2 cameras can be used in most of the embedded vision applications where (high-bandwidth) long-distance transmission is required – such as robots, autonomous vehicles, large trucks, mining vehicles, autonomous shopping systems, etc.

-If you wish to learn how GMSL2 cameras compare with MIPI cameras, please give the article GMSL Camera over MIPI Camera a read.
+To learn how GMSL2 cameras compare with MIPI cameras, read GMSL Camera over MIPI Camera.

 Embedded vision applications where SerDes cameras are used